crispinalan/tikicalendar/README.md

 ## Libadwaita

 From what I can make out libadwaita is a GNOME specific version of Gtk4 which takes control of the look and feel of the user interface.
 It seems that you have to use a GNOME project source code template which replaces GTK_TYPE_APPLICATION with ADW_TYPE_APPLICATION.
 The Gtk application header #include <gtk/gtk.h> has to be changed to #include <libadwaita.h> and the build system has be modified to find the libadwaita library.
-Otherwise, libadwaita uses the Gtk API but the application style is different with windows for example having rounded corners.
+Otherwise, libadwaita uses the Gtk API but the application style is different with windows, for example, having rounded corners.
 It also adds things like notifications and animations.

 This is not a libadwaita project but a Gtk4 only project.
-The project focus is on improving the current code base, removing functions which are to be deprecated Gtk4.10 and adding further calendar features.
+The project focus is on improving the current code base, removing functions which are to be deprecated in Gtk4.10 and adding further calendar features.

 ## Versioning